MaterializeInc/materialize/doc/user/content/guides/cdc-postgres.md

     This setting determines the amount of information that is written to the WAL in `UPDATE` and `DELETE` operations.
 Setting it to `FULL` will include the previous values of all the table’s columns in the change events.

-    As a heads-up, you should expect a performance hit in the database from increased CPU usage.
+    As a heads up, you should expect a performance hit in the database from increased CPU usage.
 For more information, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication-publication.html).

 ### Deploy Debezium